 - keeping you in an isolated, shielded room

-- restricting visitors to the room particularly children and pregnant women
+- not allowing or restricting visitors to the room – particularly children and pregnant women

-- wearing gloves to clean up body fluids (e.g. urine, sweat, saliva and blood) and leftover food and drink.
+- wearing gloves to clean up body fluids (e.g. urine, sweat, saliva, blood) and leftover food and drink

 Following these safety measures may make you feel frightened and lonely.
-It’s a good idea to take a book or something to do.
 Discuss any concerns you have with your doctors, nurses or a counsellor.
+It’s a good idea to take something to hospital to occupy your time, e.g. a book, tablet device, puzzles.

 Most people diagnosed with thyroid cancer do not need external beam radiation therapy, but it may be recommended in particular circumstances.
 In a small number of cases, it may be given: